 A little about Poloniex and Circle Internet Financial

 Poloniex began its business in the year 2014 and had been one of the most established cryptocurrency exchanges.
 However, with the rise of other exchanges including Coinbase and Binance, the market-hold of Poloniex seemed to take a toll.
 The platform was listed as the 14th largest cryptocurrency exchange by data tracker CoinMarketCap.com, this January.

 Cryptocurrency exchanges like Polo were not able to keep up with the meteoric rise in the trading of cryptocurrencies.
-During the months of Nov-Dec 2017, when crypto market was most volatile, a flood of new customers led to service outage on the platform.
+During the months of Nov-Dec 2017, when the crypto market was most volatile, a flood of new customers led to service outage on the platform.

 Circle App allows people to make instant money transfer.
 The company also offers a trading operation which allows the large institutional buyers and sellers to do trading in cryptos.
 The market size of the business is about $2 billion a month.
-Circle is also on the brink of launching Circle Invest app which will help the people invest in crypto-assets directly.
+The circle is also on the brink of launching Circle Invest app which will help the people invest in crypto-assets directly.

 What Circle gains from Poloniex?